dalechou/lab/README.md

 # nextlab
-Figuring out the next revision of Dale Chou's personal site.
-Also a place for me to play with stuff.
+A place for me to play with stuff.
+Also figuring out the next version of my personal site here.